awsdocs/aws-sdk-for-javascript-v3/doc_source/kinesis-page-scrolling-run.md

 This topic is part of an example that demonstrates how to capture and process browser event data with Amazon Kinesis\.
 To start at the beginning of the example, see [Capturing Webpage Scroll Progress with Amazon Kinesis](kinesis-examples-capturing-page-scrolling.md)\.

 Open the `blog_page.html` in your browser\.
 Adjust the size of the browser window until scroll\-bars display around the text\.
-When you scroll the scroll\-bars, the event data is caputred in Kinesis\.
+When you scroll the scroll\-bars, the event data is captured in Kinesis\.
 To view the recorded data, open the stream in the Amazon Command Console, choose the **Monitoring** tab, and examine the information on the **Stream metrics** pane\.